Enterprise Products Partners L.P. research snapshot

 EPD AI Stock Analysis

 EPD AI stock analysis currently reads Enterprise Products Partners as a large North American midstream partnership that earns cash flow from gathering, processing, transportation, fractionation, storage, terminals, exports, and petrochemicals.
-At the July 11, 2026 data cutoff, the latest available NYSE close was $37.80 and the verified market capitalization was $81.78 billion.
-EPD has a long record of distribution growth and reported 1.7x 2025 operational DCF coverage, but it is not a risk-free income instrument: debt, capital spending, commodity-linked activity, volumes, counterparty demand, project execution, and MLP tax treatment matter.
+At the August 2, 2026 data cutoff, the latest available NYSE close was $38.05 on July 31, 2026 and the verified market capitalization was $82.32 billion.
+EPD reported record Q2 2026 operational DCF of $2.3 billion with 1.9x distribution coverage, raised the quarterly distribution 2.8% to $0.56 per unit ($2.24 annualized), and repurchased $159 million of units in the quarter, but it is not a risk-free income instrument: debt, capital spending, commodity-linked activity, volumes, counterparty demand, project execution, and MLP tax treatment matter.
 The EPD AI stock forecast therefore uses scenario ranges, not a guaranteed target.
 This page is for informational use only and is not investment advice.

 Current price